Is your school looking for a high-energy author visit? Something that covers writing, drawing, storytelling, and social studies? Invite Nathan Hale!

 Presentations and workshops require a standard projector and screen.

 If your tech people want details: I draw on an iPad, and I can connect through both VGA and HDMI setups.
 (Again, I bring the connecting cords for this—don’t sweat it.)
 I don’t need sound.

 If your space is large, a microphone is appreciated.
 It doesn’t have to be wireless (I don’t move around).

 A podium if your school has one, but I can make any table or chair work.
 No music stands—they never stay up.

-Everyone gets a signature and a drawing in their book.
+Everyone gets an autograph and a drawing in their book.

-Don’t worry about personalizations or inscriptions.
-I always get names wrong.
+No personalizations or inscriptions—I always get names wrong.
 This can ruin a student’s day.
 Skipping names makes the signing go faster and avoids mishaps—plus a drawing is more fun!
-(To be clear, I draw a set drawing in each book—the students aren’t making requests—otherwise I’d be drawing narwhales and dog breeds all day)

 Do we have to feed the author?